Labs & Research Groups

 Prof. Carolyn Kuranz

-The Center for Laboratory Astrophysics (CLA) is a National Nuclear Security Administration (NNSA) Center of Excellence.
-We study fundamental high-energy-density plasmas relevant to astrophysical systems, the NNSA mission of science-based stockpile stewardship, and inertial confinement fusion concepts.
-We create these systems using high-energy laser and pulsed-power facilities and simulate them using the radiation hydrodynamics code CRASH.
-Our research focus is hydrodynamic instabilities, radiation hydrodynamics, and magnetized flows.
-In addition, we fabricate and characterize experimental targets and research novel diagnostic techniques.
+Researchers at CHEDAR study fundamental high-energy-density plasmas relevant to astrophysical systems, the National Nuclear Security Administration mission of science-based stockpile stewardship, and inertial confinement fusion concepts.
+They create these systems using high-energy laser and pulsed-power facilities and simulate them using the radiation hydrodynamics code CRASH.
+The research focus is hydrodynamic instabilities, radiation hydrodynamics, and magnetized flows.
+Researchers also fabricate and characterize experimental targets and research novel diagnostic techniques.
+This is a National Nuclear Security Administration Stewardship Science Academic Alliances (SSAA) Center of Excellence.

 Computational Plasma Science and Engineering Group